emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 To profile your code for speed, build with :ref:`profiling info <emcc-profiling>` using ``--profiling``, (which is currently the same as :ref:`-g2 <emcc-g2>`), and then run the code in the browser's devtools profiler.
 You should then be able to see in which functions most of the time is spent.

-TODO:  -g1 is not the same as --minify=0. it's closer to g2 but not exactly.

 Memory
 ------